robertdebock/ansible-role-auditd/README.md

           keyname: time_change
 ```

-The machine may need to be prepared using `molecule/resources/prepare.yml`:
+The machine needs to be prepared in CI this is done using `molecule/resources/prepare.yml`:
 ```yaml
 ---
 - name: prepare